-Email marketing is the most effective marketing tool since the early days of the digital era.
+The email marketing strategy is the most effective marketing approach since the early days of the digital era.

-Simply put, improve your email marketing game and you’ll improve your business performance.
-In today’s post, I’m sharing 5 ways to deliver relevant marketing content by segmenting email subscribers.
+Put, improve your email marketing game and you’ll improve your business performance.
+In this article, I’m sharing 5 ways to deliver relevant marketing content by segmenting email subscribers.
 Pay attention, take some notes, and take action.

 Leverage Data to Effectively Segment Your List

 Even though list segmentation might sound like a daunting task, it can be broken down into simple and manageable steps.

 As for the basics, you need three important things to get started:

 Email addresses and user data that is tied to them – anything from age to interests and behavior.

 An email sending tool (email autoresponder) – most reputable email autoresponders provide segmentation features.